This post may contain affiliate links. Read our privacy policy.

 Paleo Butternut Squash Muffins made oil-free, gluten-free and refined sugar-free with almond flour and coconut sugar | TheRoastedRoot.net

-I made these muffins for my household everyone has been enjoying them with their morning coffee or tea.
+I made these muffins for my household, and everyone has been enjoying them with their morning coffee or tea.
 There’s something so cathartic about enjoying your favorite hot beverage with a delicious warmly-spiced muffin treat that happens to be healthy!

 Let’s bake a batch!